Skip to main content

 About

-The Civil & Environmental Engineering External Advisory Board provides strategic guidance to the department and helps strengthen connections between academia and industry.
+The Civil & Environmental Engineering External Advisory Board provides strategic guidance to the department and helps strengthen connections between academia, industry and government agencies.
 Board members offer valuable insights on curriculum development, research directions, outreach and student career pathways.

-The board meets twice a year and includes leaders from industry, government and consulting.
+The board meets quarterly and includes leaders from industry, government and consulting.
 Their diverse perspectives help the department stay forward-looking and ensure that academic programs align with the real-world needs of the profession.

 Current board members